thesus/mailstack/docs/source/usage/quickstart.rst

 Once you've succesfully started all services you can prepopulate the (internal) ldap with Organizational Units and Users for dovecot, postfix and sogo.
-You can find more information about setting up the OpenLDAP here: :ref:`reference_ldap`
+You can find more information about setting up the OpenLDAP here: :ref:`reference-ldap`

 Settings overview